Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 • Set platform heat preservation timing

-Flashforge Creator 4 printer settings screen showing extruder type, language, filament check, auto shutdown, and other options with branding visible.
+Flashforge Creator 4 settings screen showing options for extruder type, language, auto shut down, power settings, and brightness control.

 What connectivity options are available on the Flashforge Creator 4?